Five parts of the economy where you can see inflation - NewsBreak

 The Labor Department identified March prices for shelter as the biggest contributor in price increases tracked for all items minus food and energy.

 Shelter prices rose 0.5 percent last month – which the agency said “accounted for nearly two-thirds of the monthly increase in the all items less food and energy index.”
-Rent prices increased by 0.4 percent during the same period, and prices tracked in the “lodging away from home” category rose 3.3 percent.New inflation numbers ring alarms for Senate Democratic majority
+Rent prices increased by 0.4 percent during the same period, and prices tracked in the “lodging away from home” category rose 3.3 percent.Krispy Kreme matches cost of dozen doughnuts to US average gas price

 Over the past year, shelter prices saw a 5 percent increase, which the agency said is the highest annual rise recorded in over 30 years.
 Prices for household furnishings and operations rose by 10.1 percent in the same window, the highest annual increase for the grouping in almost five decades.